Back up Windows machines with the Azure Backup MARS agent

 - You send the SATA disks to an Azure datacenter.

 - At the datacenter, the disk data is copied to an Azure storage account.

 - Azure Backup copies the data from the storage account to the vault, and incremental backups are scheduled.

 Enable network throttling

-On the Throttling tab, select the Enable internet bandwidth usage throttling for backup operations check box.
+On the Throttling tab, check Enable internet bandwidth usage throttling for backup operations.

-In the backup agent, click Back Up Now to complete the initial seeding over the network.
+In the MARS agent, click Back Up Now.

-- Click Close to close the wizard.
-If you do this before the backup process finishes, the wizard continues to run in the background.
+Click Close to close the wizard.
+If you do this before the backup finishes, the wizard continues to run in the background.

 After the initial backup is completed, the Job completed status appears in the Backup console.

 Applicable only to MARS agent versions older than 2.0.9169.0